NetworkGestalt/obsidian-sprout/README.md

 ## Privacy and security

 > [!CAUTION]
 > Explaining a selection sends the selected text and surrounding context to the Anthropic API (a third party).
-Your API key is kept in Obsidian's secret storage, which is currently **not encrypted at rest**: it is saved unencrypted in local storage, where software with access to that data can read it.
+Your API key is kept in Obsidian's secret storage, which is currently **not encrypted at rest**: it is saved unencrypted in local storage, where other software with access to that data could read it.

 ## License